exonum/exonum-doc/src/get-started/create-service.md

 Every node needs public and private keys.
 Keys are unique to every node and are used to identify it within the network.
-We will create temporary keys using `exonum::crypto::gen_keypair()` function, but for ordinary use you should apply the keys from the node configuration file.
+We will create temporary keys using `exonum::crypto::gen_keypair()` function, but for ordinary use you should load the keys from the node configuration file.
 The node needs two pairs of keys, actually: one for interaction with other nodes while reaching consensus and another one for service needs.